Whimsy Stick

 Most high-energy dogs show noticeable improvement within 1 to 2 weeks of daily structured sessions.
 By week two, the post-session settle becomes faster and more reliable.
 By week three, baseline arousal is visibly lower throughout the day and carry-over into walks and household behavior is noticeable.

-Stop replacing broken equipment.
-Get the tool that lasts.
+Get the tool that survives working breeds.

 0